Complementary Two-Particle Correlation Observables for Relativistic Nuclear Collisions: Correlations and Fluctuations

-is the fluctuation of the transverse momentum of particle $i$ in event $k$ from the global average transverse momentum per particle, \apt, for a given centrality class.
+where $\delta p_{t,i}$, defined by (\ref{eq:dpt}).
 Since (\ref{eq:dpt}) is a fluctuation, (\ref{eq:dptdpt}) is a covariance of fluctuations.
 In this work, we distinguish correlations of transverse momentum fluctuations (\ref{eq:dptdpt}) from transverse momentum correlations in Sec.~\ref{sec:C} to avoid confusion.
 We will discuss the relationship between these two types of momentum correlations in Sec.~\ref{sec:sumrule}.

-\dptdpt~measures the covariance of transverse momentum fluctuations away from the global average.
 When two particles both have larger or smaller \pt~than the average, that pair contributes positively to \dptdpt.
 When one particle of a pair has positive $\delta p_t$ and the other has negative $\delta p_t$, then that pair contributes negatively to \dptdpt.
 In the case of purely independent particle emission, \dptdpt$=0$.

 The definition (\ref{eq:dptdpt}) differs slightly from definitions found in experimental measurements.
 Experiments measure

 with

 and